fmExcense/compositeurdigital.github.io/en/quiz.md

 ```
 ![infoPage](img/infopage.jpg)

-To share this information with other documents and the profile info, use the `valueKey` attribute on an `info` tag (see [shared data](config#valueKeys)).
+To use this information as an input for other documents or populate the profile info, use the `valueKey` attribute of the `info` tag (see [shared data](config#valueKeys)).

 #### `numericSliderPage`
-Displays a page with a single slider that lats users choose a bound numerical value:
+Displays a page with a single slider that lets the user choose a (rounded) numerical value:
  - `label`: question text.
 Takes precedence over `visual`.
  - `visual`: name of the image file to display (no extension, file present in `_meta` folder).
  - `min`: minimum selectable value